Santameriana Nature

 • Bottle: 750ml

-• Vinification: Harvesting the grapes in the early morning hours and transporting them to the winery for crushing purposes, fermentation about 18 days in stainless steel tank, free run and maturation in a 2,000lt stainless steel tank.
+• Vinification: Harvesting the grapes in the early morning hours and transporting them to the winery for crushing purposes, spontaneous fermentation about 22 days in stainless steel tank, free run and 6-month aging in stainless steel tank.

 • Tasting Notes: Rich floral, citrus peel, bergamot and quince notes with minerality, and a very rich and vibrant palate, with hints of tannins.